documentationfor yFiles for HTML 3.0.0.1

 The blue circle is always drawn in the lower right corner, irrespective of viewport movement or projection

-Interacting with projected Graphs
+Interacting with Projected Graphs

 Keyboard Navigation